-To achieve our strategic outcomes, we will focus on parishes, benefices, and chaplaincies, and invest in:

-- Discipleship our Ministers, Churches, Parishes and Benefices, Volunteers, and Young People - Social Action to deliver Social Justice on several levels - Sustainability making the Diocese environmentally, evangelistically and financially sustainable.

-The broad design of the strategy is to get our people, and forms of church, in the right places, with the right physical, mental, and spiritual support.
-We want to liberate the ministry of all God's people by investing in our lay and ordained leaders, Growing Faith chaplains, and our volunteers.
-We want to turn around the spiral of decline by investing for growth in key geographical contexts, Priority and New Housing, and by investing in Fresh Expressions.

-We will also seek to radically improve our impact within our eclectic societies, challenging poverty, injustice, exploitation, and exclusion.
-We want to transform the perceived, and experienced toxicity of the Church by addressing the legacy of racism, climate exploitation and the rights of our lesbian, gay, bisexual, and transgender communities, and to reconnect the church with secular society, and particularly with young people.

-Finally, this will all be underpinned financially by investing in innovative income generation activities and making a steady transition to net zero by 2030, initially using our reserves, and then seeking National Church investment when enabled.
+- 12. To achieve our strategic outcomes, we will focus on parishes, benefices and chaplaincies, and invest in: - DISCIPLESHIP our Ministers, Churches, Parishes and Benefices, Volunteers, and Young People. - SOCIAL ACTION to deliver Social Justice on several levels. - SUSTAINABILITY making the Diocese environmentally and financially sustainable. - 13.
+The broad design of the strategy is to get our people, and forms of church, in the right places, with the right physical, mental and spiritual support.
+We want to liberate the ministry of all God's people by investing in our lay and ordained leaders, and our volunteers.
+We want to turn around the spiral of decline by investing for growth in key geographical contexts, Priority and New Housing, and by investing in Fresh Expressions. - 14.
+We will also seek to radically improve our impact within our eclectic societies; challenging poverty, injustice, exploitation and exclusion.
+We want to transform the perceived, and experienced toxicity of the Church by addressing the legacy of racism, climate exploitation and the rights of our lesbian, gay, bisexual and transgender communities, and to reconnect the church with secular society, and particularly with young people. - 15.
+Finally, this will all be underpinned financially by investing in innovative income generation activities and a (reserves and National Church Institutions funded) transition to net zero by 2030, initially using our reserves and seeking Net Zero National Church Institutions funding when enabled.